ikhemissi/azure-ipaas-workshop/docs/workshop.md

 </div>

-In this lab, you are going to reproduce a real life scenario from an e-commerce platform:
+In this lab, you are going to reproduce a real-life scenario from an e-commerce platform:

-- Customers will pass new orders that will be synchronized asynchronously.
+- Customers will place new orders that will be synchronized asynchronously.
 - You are going to leverage Azure Services tailored to simplify this integration.

 ![Architecture diagram](./assets/intro/architecture-schema.png)

 ## Tooling and services